userjack6880/picluster/content/module-2.md

 [grep](https://linux.die.net/man/1/grep)
 </span>

 Repeat the above process to stop, disable, and uninstall `systemd-timesyncd`.
 When installing `chrony`.
-Do not do this on **'pi-hpc-terminal'**.

 You can use `pdsh` from **'pi-hpc-head01'** to issue commands to the compute nodes all at once.
 Instead of `apt remove`, you will need to use `apt-get -y remove` as `pdsh` is non-interactive.
 The nodes are configured in a way that you will be allowed to use `sudo`.